 For ten years, I helped select stories for Agni, one of the nation’s top literary publications.

 I've published more than 100 feature articles for national publications including The Boston Globe Magazine, O, The Oprah Magazine, Inspired House, Coastal Living, Design New England, Boston Common, and Poets & Writers.

-These days, I'm working on a new novel and am a proposals writer for Brigham and Women's hospital.
+These days, I'm working on a new novel and am a proposals writer at Brigham and Women's Hospital.